Case study

 The fundus photography showed asymmetry of the optic nerves in terms of pallor (OS>OD) as well as mild cupping and drusen in both eyes.

 We performed visual field testing, but she routinely failed based on high fixation losses, which greatly underscores the value of an objective functional test.
 The best VFI we had seen was 21%.
+OCT showed mild drusen and macular thickening OD and poor fixation and a significant epiretinal membrane OS.

 Given her inability to focus on a target straight ahead due to poor vision, even our OCT findings were limited.
-We had recently acquired the RETeval® and had instituted a drusen protocol that prompted the technician to proceed with a Flicker 16 test.
+We had recently acquired the RETeval® and had instituted a drusen protocol that prompted the technician to proceed with a Flicker: 16 Td·s test.
 Although this was not the most useful protocol in this case (PhNR is preferred), it did help provide clarification given the difficulty we were having capturing actionable detail using other tests.

 What were the ERG findings?